getbeyondpay/docs/source/index.html.md

     </requestMessage>
 </requestHeader>
 ```

-In order to refund or void a previous sale or sale-auth transaction, simply construct an XML message with `RequestType` of `012` and `TransactionType` of `refund`.
-Note that if the original transaction is still in an unsettled batch, the gateway will perform a void/reversal transaction.
-If the original transaction has already settled, then the gateway will perform a refund to the original card.

 <aside class="notice">
 You may refund/void the full amount of an original transaction or only part of the amount (a "partial refund" or "partial reversal").
 If the transaction is in the current open (unsettled) batch, then only a single void (for the full amount or partial amount) may be performed.
 If the transaction has settled, the refund request transaction may be repeated for multiple partial refunds up to the amount of the original transaction.